Churchyard

 Burials in the Churchyard

-Ashes may also be buried in a family grave (see below), but not until all burials have taken place.
+Ashes may still be buried in the Garden of Reembrace, they may also be buried in a family grave (see below), but not until all burials have taken place.

 Please note that, unlike in some civil cemeteries, the family has not bought the plot, and ownership remains with the church.